Staff & Board

 Sandra Lubarsky

-Sandra founded one of the first graduate programs in sustainability, the M.A. in Sustainable Communities, at Northern Arizona University and chaired the Department of Sustainable Development at Appalachian State University.
+Sandra Lubarsky has spent most of her years as a university professor and administrator bringing sustainability into the curriculum and into campus activities.
+She founded one of the first graduate programs in sustainability, the M.A. in Sustainable Communities, at Northern Arizona University and chaired the Department of Sustainable Development at Appalachian State University.

 Marilyn Weissman

-Marilyn moved to Flagstaff in 1992 with the desire to live full time where she would normally, as a big city dweller, take a vacation.
-She recently retired from her small land surveying business in Flagstaff.
+Marilyn Weissman moved to Flagstaff in 1992 with the desire to live full time where she would normally, as a big city dweller, take a vacation.
+She recently retired from her small land surveying business, which she had here in Flagstaff for 16 years.

 Kim Curtis

-Kim moved to Flagstaff in 2008 and brings with her a vast experience in sustainable grassroots organizing.
-Kim taught in the Masters in Sustainable Communities and other programs at NAU until recently, and continues her involvement with engaged learning and community organizations.
+Kim Curtis, Ph.D. moved to Flagstaff in 2008 and brings with her a vast experience in sustainable grassroots organizing.
+Kim taught in the Masters in Sustainable Communities and other programs at NAU until very recently, and continues her involvement with engaged learning and grassroots community organizing.
+Kim is a political theorist by training.
+Her scholarly work includes articles on democracy, sustainability and education, feminist theory, and the impact of border militarization and immigrant criminalization on civic life in the Arizona agricultural borderlands.

 Anthony Garcia